 Lori Gordon specializes in homeland security, cybersecurity, and infrastructure protection at HWC.
 She also serves as director of the Women in Homeland Security’s (WHS) STEM program and as an adviser to several NIST and ISO working groups and to curriculum advisory boards for IT & cybersecurity and law, government & public safety.
 Ms. Gordon holds a Masters in Public Administration from the University of Massachusetts, Amherst.

-Brian Harrell, CPP, is the President and Chief Security Officer for The Cutlass Security Group, a security advisory firm that provides critical infrastructure owners with consultation on physical and cybersecurity protections.
+Brian Harrell, CPP, is the Managing Director, Enterprise Protective Services at Duke Energy.
 He is the former Operations Director of the Electricity ISAC and Director of Critical Infrastructure Protection Programs at the North American Electric Reliability Corporation (NERC) where he was charged with helping protect North America's electric grid from physical and cyber-attack.
 Brian has spent time during his career in the US Marine Corps, US Department of Homeland Security, and various private sector agencies with the goal of protecting the United States from security threats.
 Harrell is also a Senior Fellow at The George Washington University Center for Cyber & Homeland Security (CCHS) where he provides insight and analysis on homeland security, counterterrorism, and cybersecurity issues.

 Kevin Learned is a Partner with the law firm of McMahon, Welch and Learned, PLLC.
 Kevin has nearly twenty years of experience as a corporate and M&A attorney and has extensive experience working with emerging growth companies, particularly information technology and other professional service providers in both the commercial and federal spaces.
 Kevin’s practice focuses on advising clients on general corporate and securities matters, including company formation and governance, buy-sell agreements, operating and stockholder agreements, mergers and acquisitions, private offerings of debt and equity securities (including friends and family, angel, venture capital and private equity investments), corporate divorces and other reorganizations, joint ventures, small business certifications (including 8(a), SDVO, WOSB, HUB Zone and MBE/DBE certifications), executive employment and equity matters, deferred compensation plans, franchise agreements, trademarks, and other commercial contracts and agreements.